jamesrcounts/VariantSpark/kubernetes/README.md

     - **pull GitHub Repo** `VariantSpark` - git checkout VariantSpark branch 2.3 on jamesrcounts fork of VariantSpark

-2. Client Service Prereqs (IMPORTANT: instructions for Mac/OSX)
+2. Client Service Prereqs

-    The client requires particular versions of Terraform, Docker, Kubernetes and Heptio.
+    The client requires particular versions of Terraform, Docker, Kubernetes and the aws-authentication tool.
 Also the client install process varies for Windows, Mac or Linux clients.

     Note: all items must be in your client machine's local PATH

 | Item                   | Tested Version | OS(s)                    | Verify                   | Link and Notes     |